sam-19/medical-imaging-viewer/README.md

   - WADOImageLoader
 - [Hammer.js](https://hammerjs.github.io/) (as a dependency of Cornerstone.js)

-[FontAwesome](https://fontawesome.com/) SVG icons are used extensively in the application.
-The master branch uses the pro icon set (since I have a personal license for it), but the release uses the free icons.
+[FontAwesome](https://fontawesome.com/) 5 Pro SVG icons are used extensively in the application.
+Compiling the application from source is currently not possible without a compatible license.

 ## License (MIT)